carla-simulator/scenario_runner/Docs/openscenario_support.md

 Currently Catalogs are *NOT* supported.

 ### RoadNetwork
 The RoadNetwork points to the _Logic_ (OpenDRIVE) and _SceneGraph_ (OpenSceneGraph) files that the scenario makes use of.
-Currently, our implementation does not use and OpenSceneGraph information, and hence this flag is not parsed.
-For the Logic of the RoadNetwork, it is important to provide only the name of the CARLA town, e.g. Town01 and not the full path.
+Currently, our implementation does not use OpenSceneGraph information, and hence this flag is not parsed.
+For the Logic of the RoadNetwork, either the name of the CARLA town, e.g. Town01 can be provided or the fully qualified path (e.g. /x/y/Town01.xodr).

 <img src="images/OSC_roadnetwork.png" width="200">